mfkl/libvlc-nuget/README.md

 Suppose you have a custom build platform named `MyFancyBuildPlatformx64` instead of the default `x64`.

-This package doesn't know if it should copy x86 or x64 libraries for that platform it doesn't know.
+This package doesn't know if it should copy x86 or x64 libraries for that unknown platform.
-You have to tell msbuild explicitely.
+You have to tell msbuild explicitly.

 In your csproj, you can define the `<CopyVlc64>` property.
 (`<CopyVlc86>` is also available, as you guessed it, for x86)